- How to Attract Graduates

 How to hire a graduate for a PR role

-- If a candidate has taken part in a variety of extracurricular activities throughout their time at university and achieved a high grade then this shows that they possess the great time management skills needed for the job.
+- If a candidate has taken part in a variety of extracurricular activities throughout their time at university and achieved a high grade then this shows that they possess the great time management and organisational skills necessary for succeeding in the role.

-- Any client facing experience will have taught the candidate how to communicate appropriately with them and will be beneficial.
+- Any interpersonal and client-based experience will have taught the candidate how to communicate appropriately with them and will be beneficial.

 - Practical experience in PR, such as an internship or placement, is incredibly valuable.
 Not only will the candidate have a good knowledge of the industry and day-to-day workings of a PR role, but they will also know that this is a sector they’d like to pursue.